pingcap/tidb-operator/examples/heterogeneous/README.md

 > kubectl -n <namespace> delete -f ./
 ```

-The PVCs used by TiDB cluster will not be deleted in the above process, therefore, the PVs will be not be released neither.
+The PVCs used by TiDB cluster will not be deleted in the above process, therefore, the PVs will not be released either.
 You can delete PVCs and release the PVs by the following command:
 ```bash
 > kubectl -n <namespace> delete pvc -l app.kubernetes.io/instance=basic,app.kubernetes.io/managed-by=tidb-operator
 ```